go-gurus/go_tour/examples/09-graphql-beer-fridge/SLIDES.md

 ## GraphQL

-Gin and Chi serve pure HTTP/REST style APIs.
+Our beer fridge provides HTTP/REST style APIs now.
 With Go, it is also possible to provide a GraphQL interface.
 Lets dive into it.

 ----